-After reading this guide, you’ll get some new spring photography ideas; get a better grip on what angle to choose, and what techniques to keep in mind before clicking the shutter.
+After reading this guide, you’ll get some new flower photography ideas; get a better grip on what angle to choose, and what techniques to keep in mind before clicking the shutter.

 Tips for Improving Your Flower Photography